pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 What if the existing code is inconsistent with the style guide?
 The style guide is the absolute authority: if something is required by the style guide, the PR should follow the guidelines.

-In some cases, the style guide makes recommendations rather than declaring requirements.
-In these cases, it’s a judgment call whether the new code should be consistent with the recommendations or the surrounding code.
-Bias towards following the style guide unless the local inconsistency would be too confusing
+In some cases, the style guide only makes recommendations but does not declare requirements.
+In these cases, it is a judgment call whether the new code should be consistent with the recommendations in the style guide or with the surrounding code.
+It is recommended that you follow the style guide unless the local inconsistency is too confusing.

-If no other rule applies, the author should maintain consistency with the existing code.
+If no other rule applies, the PR author should maintain consistency with the existing code.

-Either way, encourage the author to file a bug and add a TODO for cleaning up existing code.
+In either way, you can encourage the author to file a bug and add a TODO for cleaning up existing code.

 ### Documentation